 Most people think all office chairs are similar and have the same qualities – you just need your employees to sit down and work, right?
 Wrong!
 This is definitely not the case.
-Find out what the real cost of an office chair is in this article.
+So, how much does an office chair really cost you?

 Office chairs aren’t all the same – there’s hundreds of ways, both big and small, they can differ; from the the design, to the material, ergonomics and even how customisable they are.